RSS

 The Hebrew word for pebble is tz’ror—a word that also means bond.
 In the memorial prayer, El Maleh Rahamim, we ask the deceased be “bound up in the bond of life”—tz’ror haHayyim.
 By placing the stone, we show that we have been there, and that this person’s memory continues to live on in us, through us.
 And the practice is not kept to just Jews who have passed, but one may see pebbles on the grave of any beloved or respected.
 If you see pebbles, you know a Jew has been there.
 You know the person is loved.

 Tomorrow I bury my father.
-Unlike my grandmother, whom I myself buried, my mother—and soon my father to join her—is buried in a “waterproof” concrete casket buried in the ground over which a concrete lid is placed over which a marble lid is placed and secured with four large bolts.
+Unlike my grandmother, whom I myself buried, my mother—and soon my father to join her—is “buried” in a supposedly waterproof concrete casket sunk in the ground over which a concrete lid is placed over which a marble lid is placed and secured with four large bolts.
 I shooed the workers away and secured the bolts myself.
 It was not the same, one shovel after another, but it was some closure.
 Tomorrow I will do the same.

 bernstein graveWhat strikes me about this cemetery, other than the non-Jewishness of keeping a body from the elements, securing it from the waters, protecting it from the natural process that brings it back into the Earth, is this—a nearly complete lack of stones.
 Oh, the graves have stones.
 They are brought in, small ones, in pockets and handbags and baggies.
 But there are none to gather—as though the ground had been cleared, swept, scraped free.
 There should be a sign.
 “There will be no gathering of stones here.
 No. We have made sure of it.”